 Overview: Revenue bonds are obligations of the port payable solely from the port's net operating revenues.
 The port plans long-term debt issuance to finance its capital program based on its cash flow needs, sources of revenue, capital construction periods and market conditions.
 Borrowings by the port mature over a term that does not exceed the economic life of the improvements that they finance.

-Outstanding Revenue Bonds: \$84,970,000 Revenue bonds remain outstanding at December 31, 2020.
+Outstanding Revenue Bonds: \$82,995,000 Revenue bonds remain outstanding as of December 31, 2021.